Common Upwork Proposal Mistakes: competitive niche, applying alongside too many other proposals, not crafting custom proposal and profile

 Mistake 2: Applying when there are already too many proposals

 Upwork has stats of how many proposals are already submitted for a job.
 If there are already tons of people who have already applied for it, there is no point in adding one more.
 Unless you can have an excellent reason for it, which is if you are invited to submit a proposal.

 Never apply to a job that has 50+ proposals in Upwork.
 The reason is, the chance of your proposal seen by the client is less than 2%.

 I am not making a general statement only to apply when the proposals are less than five or between 15 and 20.
 Apply your judgment to see what works best for the kind of projects that you are applying to.

 Some projects will have a lot more proposals than others.
 So opt for those that have fewer proposals to increases your chance of interacting with the client.

 Mistake 3: Proposing within the client budget

+The other most common of Upwork proposal mistakes I see is proposing a price within the client’s budget.
 If the client would have known what is the cost to get things done, they will also know how to get it done or at least where to get it done.